-We have maintain an employment agreement with each of our named executive officers.
+We maintain an employment agreement with each of our named executive officers.
 Under each of these employment agreements, the named executive officer is eligible for severance benefits.
-For the named executive officers, the severance benefits on a qualifying termination of employment consist of base salary continuation (generally ranging from twelve to 24 months), paid COBRA coverage for twelve months and accelerated vesting of a portion of the executive's then outstanding stock options if his employment is terminated by us without cause or if the executive resigns due to a material breach by us.
+For the named executive officers, the severance benefits on a qualifying termination of employment consist of base salary continuation (generally ranging from ten to 24 months), paid COBRA coverage for ten to twelve months and accelerated vesting of a portion of the executive's then outstanding stock options, if any, if his or her employment is terminated by us without cause or if the executive resigns due to a material breach by us.
 Additionally, each of our named executive officers would have been entitled, at the discretion of our Board, to receive a pro-rated portion of his or her annual bonus under the Annual Incentive Plan if his or her employment were terminated for any reason other than a termination by us for cause or resignation other than for a material breach.